stephaneVercouillieBMID/slate/source/index.html.md

 ***NOTE**: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.*

+### Requesting Claims using the "claims" Request Parameter
-We have favored the request of Identity Data in the scope values.
+We have favoured the request of Identity Data in the scope values.
 However, some Identity Data have to be requested in the “claims” parameter of the Authentication Request.
 Here are these claims:

 Data | Claim | Comment
 -- | -- | --